Stop Trying to Be God

 "Stop Trying to Be God" (stylized in all caps) is a song by American rapper Travis Scott from his third studio album, Astroworld (2018).
 The song features additional vocals from Kid Cudi, James Blake, Philip Bailey of the band Earth, Wind & Fire, and Stevie Wonder, who plays harmonica on the track as well.
-The song was written by Blake, Scott, J Beatzz, Mike Dean, and CuBeatz, being produced by all but the former.
+The song was written by Blake, Scott, J Beatzz, Mike Dean, and CuBeatz, being produced by the latter four..

 Background

 In an interview with Rolling Stone discussing Astroworld, Travis Scott's A&R Sickamore said, "The record we worked on the longest is "Stop Trying to Be God".
 I think that was the oldest record on the album."

 In an interview with The Fader, Mike Dean spoke about working on the song:

 It was crazy.
 It took like a year for it to all come together.
 Travis had to first part done and it just developed.
 I got a call one day that Stevie was coming to the studio and I was like "I'll be right there" [laughs].
 I recorded his harmonica.
 Like, I never record people very much anymore.
 I just get somebody else to do that.
 With Stevie, I'm not gonna switch to someone else.